sudo-infinity/humanapi/README.md

 That's it!
 Then you can do something like _u.human.profile_ like I said before.

 ## Contributing
 Feel free to contribute with your pull requests and forks.
-Get in touch with us at team@pazienti.it or open an issue.
+Get in touch with us at dev@pazienti.it or open an issue.